Horror Showrunners Comic-Con Panel A Fun Talk

 The talk was way more fun to watch than this sedate screenshot shows, I promise.

 First of all, Tananarive Due moderated the panel.
 You might know from her academic work, her writing, or her appearances in films like the documentary Horror Noire: A History of Black Horror.
-The horror showrunners who comprised the panel were Jami O’Brien (NOS4A2), Meredith Averill (Locke & Key), and the legendary Greg Nicotero (Creepshow).
+The horror showrunners who comprised the panel were Jami O’Brien (NOS4A2), Meredith Averill (Locke & Key, which had an eerie trailer), and the legendary Greg Nicotero (Shudder’s Creepshow, which premiered recently).
 It also included Nick Antosca and Don Mancini, who worked together on Channel Zero and are now working on the upcoming Child’s Play TV adaptation Chucky.
 (Mancini created the Child’s Play franchise, if you didn’t know.)